HuZhungLee/HuZhungLee/README.md

-- 👋 Hi, I’m @HuZhungLee
+- 👋 Hi, I’m Adam Leiderman
-- 🌱 I’m currently studying Aerospace Engineering at the Technion - Israel Institute of Technology
+- 🚀 I’m currently studying Aerospace Engineering 🛰️🛩️ at the Technion - Israel Institute of Technology

 <!---
 HuZhungLee/HuZhungLee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.